Squid Gene-Editing Shows New Possibilities For Treating Genetic Diseases

 Invest in quality science journalism by making a donation to Science Friday.

-Josh Rosenthal is a senior scientist at the Marine Biological Laboratory in Woods Hole, Massachusetts.
+Josh Rosenthal is a senior scientist at the Marine Biological Laboratory, University of Chicago, in Woods Hole, Massachusetts.

 Karen Crawford is a professor of Biology at St. Mary’s College of Maryland in St. Mary’s City, Maryland.